-(I originally wrote this for Contributoria as Crowdfunding Critical Thought, republished under Creative Commons.
+(Note: I originally wrote this article for Contributoria as Crowdfunding Critical Thought, and it is republished here under a Creative Commons license.
 To republish please attribute original)

 Greg Palast’s approach to investigative journalism can be summed up in one phrase: Stand up for the underdogs, and take on the fatcats.
 His hard-hitting reports on corporations like ExxonMobil, politicians like Bush, and shadowy institutions like vulture funds stem from an impulse to challenge those players with the power to bend the rules to their private advantage.
 That’s why functioning democracies need people like Palast.